valsamovich/cs.github.io/docs/tutorials/database.md

 Most application programs do not explicitly declare locks.
 Instead, they mark transaction boundaries with SQL transaction control statements—such as BEGIN, COMMIT, and ROLLBACK statements—and declare the concurrent behavior they want.
 The DBMS then places locks for the application that will result in the desired behavior.
 An ACID transaction is one that is atomic, consistent, isolated, and durable.
 Durable means that database changes are permanent.
 Consistency can refer to either statement-level or transaction-level consistency.
 With transaction-level consistency, a transaction may not see its own changes.

 The three types of data read problems that can occur are dirty read, nonrepeatable read, and phantom read.
-These problems are summarized below.
-The 1992 SQL standard defines four transaction isolation levels: read uncommitted, read committed, repeatable read, and serializable.
-The characteristics of each are summarized below:
+These problems are summarized below:

 Data Read Problem Type | Definition
 -----------------------|----------------------